alugowski/fast_matrix_market/README.Armadillo.md

 ```

 **Note:** Armadillo versions older than 10.5 [did not zero-initialize memory](https://arma.sourceforge.net/docs.html#changelog).
-On those versions loading a sparse Matrix Market file into a dense `Mat` is not supported.
+On those versions reading any Matrix Market file into a dense `arma::Mat` is not supported.

 ### Writing